m4ttsch/omscs-notes-notes/information-security/midterm-1-study-guide.md

-In the Attribute-Based Access Control (ABAC) model: current date and time, the current virus/hacker activities, and the network’s security level are known as ____
+In the Attribute-Based Access Control (ABAC) model: current date and time, the current virus/hacker activities, and the network's security level are known as ____

 - A) Object attributes
 - B) Subjects attributes